lightning/bolts/03-transactions.md

 # Appendix C: Commitment and HTLC Transaction Test Vectors

 In the following:
- - we consider *local* transactions, which implies that all payments to *local* are delayed
+ - *local* transactions are considered, which implies that all payments to *local* are delayed.
- - we assume that *local* is the funder
+ - it's assumed that *local* is the funder.
- - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed)
+ - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed).
- - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256)
+ - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).

-We start by defining common basic parameters for each test vector: the HTLCs are not used for the first "simple commitment tx with no HTLCs" test.
+To start, common basic parameters for each test vector are defined: the HTLCs are not used for the first "simple commitment tx with no HTLCs" test.

     funding_tx_id: 8984484a580b825b9972d7adb15050b3ab624ccd731946b3eeddb92f4e7ef6be